Mercalyn/tile-clicker/readme.md

 Left clicking an upgrade will automatically apply that upgrade to the world.

 ## List of tiles:
--Dirt(default), produces +1 coin/click.
+- Dirt(default), produces +1 coin/click.
--Water, which spawns grass in adjacent tiles.
-It
+- Water, which spawns grass in adjacent tiles.
+It eventually evaporates.
-  eventually evaporates.
 Does not produce anything.
--Grass, produces +2-8 coins/click(depending on grass
+- Grass, produces +2-8 coins/click(depending on grass growth).
-  growth).
 A grass tile will start growing next to water.
 Grass will exhaust after 1 click, becoming dirt.
--Decorative Pavement produces +7 coins/click.
+- Decorative Pavement produces +7 coins/click.
--Quantum tile produces +21k coins/click.
+- Quantum tile produces +21k coins/click.

 ## List of placeable machines(amount of profit will depend on upgrades purchased):
--Dirt Excavator, place on dirt.
+- Dirt Excavator, place on dirt.
--Grass Harvester, place on grass.
+- Grass Harvester, place on grass.
 Will not deplete grass.
--House, will randomly generate rent.
+- House, will randomly generate rent.
--Water Pump, constantly refreshes evaporating water
+- Water Pump, constantly refreshes evaporating water surrounding it.
-surrounding it.
--Market, will profit overall, but may lose money.
+- Market, will profit overall, but may lose money.
--Quantum PC, place on quantum tile for large profits.
+- Quantum PC, place on quantum tile for large profits.

 ## Upgrades will double profit of a machine but will cause the next upgrade to cost triple(still worth it!):
--Grass profits
+- Grass profits
--House rents
+- House rents
--Grass spreads from grass multiplier
+- Grass spreads from grass multiplier
--Market leverage (will overall average positive profits, but can start to lose a lot)
+- Market leverage (will overall average positive profits, but can start to lose a lot)
--Quantum PC profits
+- Quantum PC profits